BMC-CS-113/BMC-CS-113.github.io/labs/Lab10.md

 ## 1. Bubble Sort

-In today's lecture we discussed Bubble Sort.
-We walked through an example together and discussed the algorithm.

 In this part of the lab, you will implement Bubble Sort.
 But first, we will walk through another example together.
-Slide 64 form lecture 24 has the psuedocode/algorithm for Bubblesort.
+Slide 21 from lecture 21 has the psuedocode/algorithm for Bubblesort.
 I'd recommend you pull it up as a reference.

 ### 1.1 Example 1